mkorman9/cndsr/README.md

 ## cndsr (condenser)
 cndsr is a simple URL shortening software.
-It's free, open source and ready to deploy basically anywhere. cndsr comes as a set of Docker images and Kubernetes manifest files, describing the deploy process.
+It's free, open source and ready to deploy basically anywhere. cndsr comes as a set of Docker images and Kubernetes manifest files, describing the deployment process.
 Execution environment is spawned on-demand with either docker-compose (local testing, CI) or Kubernetes (production).
 Every component of cndsr is fully scalable.

-[TODO: more details]
+Every commit to cndsr is tested on CI against automatic testcases written in behave.
+Commits to release branches (matching pattern "release-.*") are automatically pushed to Dockerhub after successful build.

+[TODO: add screenshot here :>]

+#### Technologies
+- Python 3
+- Django
+- behave
+- uWSGI
+- Docker, docker-compose
+- Kubernetes
+- redis

 ### Why?
 Project is maintained for educational purposes.